CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

         Last input 00:00:00, output 00:00:00, output hang never Last clearing of "show interface" counters never

 #.
 Check the indentation in the output.
 The indentation tells you about the parent-child relationship of the keys.

-In this example, the information for :monospace:`GigabitEthernet1` should be below the name.
+   .. note:: Remember to use the indentation (parent-child relationships) to ensure that values don't overwrite other values at the same level.
+In this example, the keys for :monospace:`interface_name` are indented so that the :monospace:`mac_address`, for example, won't be overwritten by the address of a different interface.

    Your schema might look something like this:

    .. code-block:: python

         'interfaces': {
-            'GigabitEthernet1': {
+            'interface_name': {
                 'oper_status': str,
                 'line_protocol': str,
                 'hardware': str,
                 'mac_address': str,
                 ...

 #.
-You can also check for ways to group the data based on counter input and output, as well as other statistics.
+You can also check for ways to group the data based on counters, input and output, as well as other statistics.
 For the following output:

    .. code-block:: python